lifemaster/add_ext_to_files/README.md

-## Adding extensions to files withot ones
+## Adding extensions to files without ones

-This app allows to add extensions to files withot ones according to their type.
+This app allows to add extensions to files without ones according to their type.